soffes/blog/published/2008-09-20-five-instead-of-four/five-instead-of-four.markdown

 ---
-title: Five instead of Four
+tags:
-categories: life
+- life
 ---

+# Five instead of Four

 So someone just called me at 1:30am and woke me up.
 They were trying to order pizza from Pizza Shuttle in Norman, OK about 40 minutes from my apartment.